 Motorcycles are more difficult to see than other vehicles on the road, and can often be hidden in a car’s blind spots, according to the Motorcycle Safety Foundation.
 New drivers must continually scan the roadway and use all of their mirrors to check traffic around them.
-Before changing lanes or turning, take an extra second to check that there aren’t any motorcyclists that could be harmed by your maneuver.
+Before changing lanes or turning, take an extra second to check blind spots to avoid motorcycle accidents.

 Lastly, it is important for teen drivers to remember that motorcyclists are entitled to use of a full traffic lane, just as any car would, so it is illegal to try and share a lane with a person riding a motorcycle.

 In most parts of the country, there are strict laws regarding traffic around a stopped school bus.
 In our state, all drivers in either direction on a two-way street must stop for a school bus displaying its stop signal, according to Florida Highway Safety and Motor Vehicles, as children may be crossing the road as they enter or exit the bus.

 Be sure to explain the necessity to always stop when a school bus’s stop signal is displayed, how your teen driver should not proceed with driving until both the stop signal is withdrawn and the road is completely free of children.